 - receive free electronic downloads, such as apps, books, and songs, each week as part of the "Pick of the Week" feature.

-I think this pap is a great addition to the rewards program and makes it much easier to keep track of your rewards.
-But again, the usage of the app is available to Green member and Gold members.
-It's not unique to the Gold status.
+I think this app is a great addition to the rewards program and makes it much easier to keep track of your rewards.
+But again, the usage of the app is available to green members and gold members.
+It's not unique to the gold status.

 Please leave a comment below with your opinions.